EO (film)

-EO (IO) is a 2022 drama road movie directed by Jerzy Skolimowski.
-Inspired by Robert Bresson's 1966 film Au Hasard Balthazar, it follows the life of a donkey born in a Polish circus.
-The film premiered in competition at the Cannes Film Festival in May 2022, where it won the Jury Prize, tying with The Eight Mountains.
+EO (IO) is a 2022 drama film produced, co-written and directed by Jerzy Skolimowski.
+Inspired by Robert Bresson's 1966 film Au Hasard Balthazar, it follows the life of a donkey.

+The film premiered in competition at the 75th Cannes Film Festival on 19 May 2022, where it won the Jury Prize, tying with The Eight Mountains.
 Submitted by Poland, EO was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.